DanielGausi/AudioWerkzeugeBibliothek/README.md

 On the "expert level" you don't use the classes `TxxxFile` any more, but you read and write the meta tags directly, using the `TXXXTags` classes.
 With that, you can read and write other meta data (like ID3v2-Tags in flac-files).
 Not everything that is possible is actually recommended.
 Adding "non-standard" tags to other file formats may cause problems with other tagging software or even players, which deny playback of the file after adding not supported meta data.

 You may also make full usage of the features of  the class `TID3v2Tag`.
-With this, you can read and write your own "private" frames, that only your software will understand, but doesn't disturbe other programs.
+With this, you can read and write your own "private" frames, that only your software will understand, but doesn't disturb other programs.
 A lot of mp3-players do that, and these private frames are meant exactly for such purposes.

 See demo "DemoMp3" for more details of what is possible (but not always recommended, some players may stumble about these files then).